james-ralph8555/pagesonic/README.md

 # PageSonic

-A privacy-preserving PDF reader with text-to-speech capabilities that runs entirely in your browser.
+An in-browser PDF reader with speech/audiobook generation capabilities.
 PageSonic processes documents locally without sending any data to external servers, ensuring your reading materials remain private.

 ## What PageSonic Does

 PageSonic is a browser-based application that:
 - Loads and displays PDF documents locally in the browser
 - Extracts text from PDF pages for reading
-- Provides text-to-speech functionality using either browser SpeechSynthesis or local ONNX models
+- Provides text-to-speech functionality using either browser SpeechSynthesis or ONNX models
-- Works entirely offline with no external server communication
 - Supports both CPU and WebGPU acceleration for TTS models

 ## Features